 – author unknown.

 Jason’s other passion is his wife and two children.
 He and his family recently moved back into the Turramurra area after living in Perth for last seven years.
 Living back here on the North Shore where he lived, worked and studied for so many years feels like being back at home.
-They are settling back in quickly and he is looking forward to many years working in Turramurra and getting to know people in the local community.
+He is looking forward to many years working in Turramurra and getting to know people in the local community.

-In addition to being the new owner of and sole practitioner at the Turramurra Chiropractic Centre, he also supervises final year Macquarie University chiropractic students during the clinical rotations.
-He is a competitive freediver.
+In addition to Principle Chiropractor at the Turramurra Chiropractic he also supervises final year Macquarie University chiropractic students during the clinical rotations.
+To keep himself physically and mentally healthy he enjoys training and competitive freediver.
+His current personal best breath hold is 5:37min.

 Jason is available to run educational workshops and he is also available for consultations in homes, hospitals and other healthcare facilities.
 Please give him a call about your needs.